How to Become a Registered Nurse in Canada

 Additional Experience Beneficial

-Those nurses who have an additional experience in the professional domain will be able to get their registrations faster in comparison to others.
+Those nurses who have additional experience in the professional domain will be able to get their registrations faster in comparison to others.
 What stands out an experienced nurse is their education, safe practice, and expertise in the field of practice.

-Registered Nurse in Canada Requirements
+Eligibility for Registered Nurse in Canada

-To practice nursing as a Registered Nurse or Registered Practical Nurse in Canada, internationally educated nurses must hold a General Certificate of Registration.
+To practice nursing as a registered nurse or registered practical nurse in Canada, internationally educated nurses must hold a General Certificate of Registration.
 To become eligible for Registration, international applicants will need to meet the following registration requirements -

 - Evidence of nursing education in Canada.
-If the international student then that is equivalent to a four-year bachelor's degree in nursing or practical nursing diploma in Canada.
+If the international student then that is equivalent to a four-year bachelor's degree in nursing or a practical nursing diploma in Canada.

 - Proof of authorization to work in Canada